Visit us at it-sa in Nuremberg from October 7 to 9. Get your free ticket now!

 Distraction for other attacks

 DDoS attacks can also be used as a distraction to carry out other, more subtle attacks.
-While an organization's IT department is busy fending off the DDoS attack, attackers may attempt to infiltrate the network and steal sensitive data.
+As the IT department works to stop the DDoS attack, attackers might try to break into the network and steal sensitive data.
 This tactic underscores the need for a holistic approach to security that does not view DDoS protection in isolation.

 Exploring vulnerabilities